azorya/KafkaNotes/zookeeper_settings.md

 ## zookeeper configuration

-We will confugure and check three node _zookeeper ensemble_.
+We will confugure and test a three-node _zookeeper ensemble_.
 That is the prefered way to use zookeeper with kafka cluster.
 The main differnce is that all the data a shared between all the members of the _ensemble_ making it possible to work with some of our nodes down.

 We have to: